BenjaminBLi/integ120/declarative knowledge.md

 this is personal knowledge that can be explained with words.
 Consider something like the formula to calculate the area of a circle.
+This kind of knowledge can be converted into [[nondeclarative knowledge]] and knowledge